 The Advantages and Disadvantages of Designing with Breadboards

 Similarly, you will likely not maintain proper signal integrity amongst other issues if you try to route your CPU through a mountain of breadcrumbs.
-Let’s leave the questions behind conclude that breadboards are what you use for your PCB design.
+Let’s leave the questions behind and conclude that breadboards are what you use for your PCB design.
 All jokes aside, breadboards are likely going to be in the desk drawer of every printed circuit board and will likely be the first place you will turn when in need of a sandbox style domain for you to test your new designs on.

 What Advantages Do Breadboards Have?